Modeling Scintillation Photon Transport and Reconstruction Algorithms for the Time-of-Flight Detector in the T2K Neutrino Experiment: Detector modelling

 After a particle deposits energy in the detector, the number of generated photons is given by the following formula:

 where $F_{\gamma}$ is specified by the scintillator manufacturer and equals $10,000 \, \gamma/\text{MeV}$~\cite{SCIONIX}.

 Photons direction are generated uniformly within a spherical volume and subsequently propagated according to the relevant physical processes.
-At the time of generation, the scintillator de-excitation is explicitly taken into account.
-The de-excitation time is sampled on a photon-by-photon basis and modelled by a distribution given by the convolution of exponential components.
+At the time of generation, the scintillator response time is explicitly taken into account.
+This time is sampled on a photon-by-photon basis and modelled by a distribution given by the convolution of exponential components.
 In practice, it is parametrised as

 where $t_{\text{rise}} = 0.9$~ns denotes the characteristic rise time, and $t_{\text{fall}} = 2.1$~ns the fall time of the scintillation process~\cite{SCIONIX}.